KannonZenetism/pattern-intelligence/commentary/humanist-containment-and-the-master-servant-error.md

 The traveler, if one appears, is what must be evaluated.

-The portal does not carry orientation as an essence does.
+The portal does not bear orientation in expressed motion the way a traveler does.
 Yet the portal is not blankly neutral.
 It can condition what appears through it.

 A portal may be: